jclehner/nmrpflash/README.md

 ```
 # nmrpflash -i eth2 -f EX2700-V1.0.1.8.img
-Advertising NMRP server on eth2 ... /
+Waiting for physical connection.
 ```

-As soon as you see the `Advertising NMRP server` message, turn the router *on*.
+As soon as you see the `Waiting for physical connection.` message, turn the router *on*.
 If all went well, `nmrpflash` will continue printing messages:

 ```
+Advertising NMRP server on eth2 ... /
 Received configuration request from fe:ed:1b:ad:f0:0d
 Sending configuration: 10.164.183.252/24
 Received upload request: filename 'firmware'.
 Uploading EX2700-V1.0.1.8.img ...
 Upload successful.
 Waiting for remote to respond.
+Received keep-alive request (11).
 Remote finished.
 Closing connection.
 Reboot your device now.
 ```